 Risk Factors for Suicide

-- Access to lethal means (e.g., keeping firearms in the home)
+- Access to lethal means (for example, keeping firearms in the home or having access to unsecured prescription medications)

-- Losses and other events (for example, the breakup of a relationship or a death, academic failures, legal difficulties, financial difficulties, bullying)
+- Losses and other events (for example, the breakup of a relationship or a death, academic failures, legal difficulties, financial difficulties).

 In some cases, a recent stressor or sudden catastrophic event, failure or can leave people feeling desperate, unable to see a way out, and become a "tipping point" toward suicide.